 - undertake ethically approved research project or equivalent work

-- commit results / findings to Genomics England Knowledge Base
+- commit results / findings to Genomics England’s National Genomic Research Library

-- gain access to the whole of the 100,000 Genomes Project dataset via the Genomics England Research Environment, with priority to publish on the data that falls within their disease-specific domain.
+- gain access to the whole of the dataset within the National Genomic Research Library via the Genomics England Research Environment, with priority to publish on the data that falls within their disease-specific domain.
 No fee is levied for data access.